wavemaker/docs/learn/teams/dashboard.md

 ---
 ---

-Dashboard organize and display important information from multiple data sources into one, easy-to-access place.
-You can view the team information like last logged-in user, last project created, application deployments success/failures, and the activities.
+Dashboard organizes and displays important information from multiple data sources into one place.
+You can view the team information like last logged-in user, newly-created project, application deployments status whether the deployment was successful or failed with errors, and more such activities.

-- In the left side panel click on Dashboard
+- In the left side panel, click **Dashboard** to access it.

 ![Dashboard](/learn/assets/TeamDashboard.png)